jeftegoes/AwsOverview/AWS DynamoDB.md

   - Up to 100 items, up to 16 MB of data.
   - Items are retrieved in parallel to minimize latency.
   - **UnprocessedKeys** for failed read operations (exponential backoff or add RCU).
+    - For example, The DynamoDB API returns up to 100 items limited to 16MB per call.
+If there are still missing records to be returned, the API returns UnprocessedKeys until the process is finished.
+      - In the present case, although we have 50 records, their total size is 50 x 2MB = 100MB, which exceeds the 16MB limit, so the message will be returned as follows:
+        - Sixth call returns 16MB - 6 UnprocessedKeys (Total returned 92MB)
+        - Seventh call returns 8MB - Query process terminated (Total returned 100MB)

 # 8. Indexes